 Wait a bit before purchasing the newest model.
 If you want a while, you can get the car for less money.
 Allow some time to pass to let the excitement wane.

-If you can, wait until the end of the month before purchasing a car.
+The best time to buy a car is typically the close of every month.
 The individuals working on the car lot have goals to meet.
 Your sale could mean the different between success or failure.
-Go car shopping during the last week of the month, take a couple of days to negotiate and you will get a good deal.
+You can get the best deal by shopping during the last week of the month.

 Find out the quality of the service offered by the dealerships you are shopping at.
-Talk to previous customers about the service level.
-Call the department up and get advice from them.
+Visit the service department and talk to some of their current customers.
+Call the department yourself and test them on a question to which you already know the answer.
 Doing this will help you to feel confident that the dealership knows what they are talking about and will be good at assisting your needs later.